ChrisMunozCodes/Sunshine-Attractions/README.md

 ## 🔆 Selection Page

 <p align="left">
  Discover 100s of rides, food, and shows at various theme parks.
+Dynamically renders information from the backend for each page.
 </p>

 <p align="left">